mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### NOTES
 Total Time: **31 minutes**

-I did not sleep as well as I have been throughout this week.
-I woke with a hint of a headache and I am wondering if it was the bit of forest fire smoke in the air yesterday.
+I did not sleep as well as I have been throughout this week; I woke with a hint of a headache.

 After a mentally hard day on the keyboard, I **felt exhausted** and went down for a 30 minute nap.

 I headed out for an easy lap of Swan Lake knowing that today had been an _off day_ right from the start.
 About a minute before turning off the asphalt and on to the dirt, I noticed that I was running comfortable and that I could probably do the whole 40 minutes on the bike path.
 Nevertheless, I headed for the trail knowing that was probably the healthiest option for today.
-I stopped a bit after 30 minutes and took in an incredible sunset through the forest fire smoke.
+I stopped a bit after 31 minutes and took in an amazing sunset through the forest fire smoke.

 <!---->
 ## SATURDAY OCT 03